Sephadeus/M1Challenge/README.md

  This project is complete for the purpose it was made for.
 However, if you would like to refine the code more for your own project/practice feel free to do so.

 ## Authors and acknowledgment
-This project was originally created by Xandromus and has been cloned and altered by myself, Sephadeus (Joe Labadia), with minor collaborative effort between study group partners.
+This project was originally created by Xandromus and has been cloned and altered by myself, Sephadeus (Joe Labadia), with collaborative effort between study group partners.
 Special thanks to Chris Lemmon, Nathan Hanisch, Alex Frankhouser, and Stephanie Maldonado for their brilliant teamwork, support, and effort in the study group.

 ## License
 This project has an MIT License which authorizes commercial use, distribution, modification and private use.